 - Should You Book Hong Kong Disneyland Character Dining

 In between the park entrance and the Disneyland Resort Station (where you catch the MTR to Central and Kowloon) is a luggage storage area where you can stow bags if need be.
+Rolled luggage is not allowed in the park.

 Here’s how to find it.
 From the MTR station and Disneyland Resort shuttles, walk through the big Hong Kong Disneyland Resort sign toward the park.
 You’ll pass the luggage storage area on the right.